 The first addition to our trip list was a great non-seabird, as one of the local Peregrines perched on a nearby cell phone tower.
-The sea-birding within False Bay was dominated by the usual variety of coastal species, like Cape, Crowned and White-breasted Cormorants, Cape Gannet, Kelp and Hartlaub's Gulls, Great Crested and Sandwich Terns.
+The sea-birding within False Bay was dominated by the usual variety of coastal species, like Cape, Crowned and White-breasted Cormorants, Cape Gannet, Kelp, and Hartlaub's Gulls, Great Crested and Sandwich Terns.

 After a quick photo stop at Cape Point, we headed out into the open ocean.
-The trip out to the fishing grounds was dominated by Cory's Shearwaters, with smaller numbers of other species like Sooty Shearwater, White-chinned Petrel, Arctic Tern, Sabine's Gull and Cape Gannet.
+The trip out to the fishing grounds were dominated by Cory's Shearwaters, with smaller numbers of other species like Sooty Shearwater, White-chinned Petrel, Arctic Tern, Sabine's Gull and Cape Gannet.

 At midday, we started our run back to the coast.
 The trip was punctuated with a few sightings of Cory's and Sooty Shearwaters.
 After a light lunch under the cliffs at Cape Point, we continued up the coast to Partridge Point.
-There were breeding Bank and White-breasted Cormorants on the larger raised granite stacks.
-The nearby Cape Fur Seal haul-out was fairly full of basking fur seals.
+There were breeding Bank, and White-breasted Cormorants on the larger raised granite stacks.
+The nearby Cape Fur Seal haul-out has fairly full of basking fur seals.
 The surprise was a single moulting African Penguin in the midst of the seals.

-The final stop of the trip was close approach off the boulder strewn coastline near the Boulders Beach penguin colony.
+The final stop of the trip was close approach of the boulder strewn coastline near the Boulders Beach penguin colony.
 The rocks held numbers of moulting African Penguins, Great Crested and Sandwich Terns, and several African Oystercatchers.